 Adriane D. Lentz-Smith

-Associate Professor in the Department of History
+Associate Professor of History

 Lentz-Smith, A. “Promise and Peril: America at the Dawn of a Global Age.
 By Christopher Nichols.”
-Diplomatic History (2014).
+Diplomatic History, 2014.

 Lentz-Smith, A. “Website Review of Politics of a Massacre: Discovering Wilmington 1898.
 Created and maintained by Eastern Carolina University.”
-Journal of American History 98 (June 2011): 309–309.
+Journal of American History, vol. 98, June 2011, pp. 309–309.

 Lentz-Smith, A. “Book Review of Janet Hudson.
 Entangled by White Supremacy: Reform in World War I-Era South Carolina.”
-Journal of Southern History 76 (August 2010): 770-771.
+Journal of Southern History, vol. 76, Aug.
+2010, pp. 770–71.

 Lentz-Smith, A. “Book Review of Kate Dossett, Bridging Race Divides: Black Nationalism, Feminism and Integration in the United States, 1896-1935.”
 North Carolina Historical Review, vol. 86, Jan.
 2009.

 Lentz-Smith, A. “The laws have hurt me violence, violation, and black women's struggles for civil rights.”
 Southern Cultures, vol. 26, no. 3, Sept.
 2020, pp. 42–66.
 Scopus, doi:10.1353/SCU.2020.0039.
 Full Text